b. 13/12/1918 Enfield, NSW, Australia. d. 19/08/1971 Rabaul, Papua New Guinea.

 DATE AND PLACE OF GC ACTION: 19/08/1971 Gazelle Peninsula, PNG.

 Errol John “Jack” Emanuel GC was born on 13th December 1918 in Enfield, New South Wales, Australia.
+He was the son of Robert Percival and Elsie Emanuel (nee Adams).
 He went to school in Sydney, and later, worked as, first, a police officer, and, later, as a fireman.
 However, after the Second World War, he went to Papua New Guinea, off northern Australia, as a patrol officer.
+He married Alma May Bown in 1944, and had three children.
+She died in 1965 and he married again to Ellen.

 In July 1969, he was given special duties as District Commissioner for the East New Britain area.
 There were some hostile indigenous groups there but Emanuel insisted on travelling alone to meet them, often at night, in order to build up a trust.
 For two years, he encouraged some 70,000 Tolai people to discuss their problems in a peaceful manner.
 However, he was often the target of death threats.
 On several occasions, he met with public confrontations and scenes of imminent violence between police and protestors.
 He often placed himself at risk to try and pacify the dissidents and his courage often averted bloodshed.